simplificator/simplificator-blog/content/posts/tips-for-applying-to-a-job-at-a-small-company.md

 It's tempting to just rephrase the contents of the CV.
 Instead, try highlighting which skills or specific parts of past jobs relate to this offer.

+Counter-intuitively, stating in which ways you don't fit the job description and how you plan to address that can play in your favour as well.
+Job offers often make it sound like companies are looking for a candidate who fits a certain mold.
+However, the right hire can also transform their job for the benefit of the entire team.
+If you're unsure about the strictness of the requirements, get in touch with the company to clarify.
+A phone call can give you a new perspective.

 ## CV

 Include experience from areas of work other than the core role for which you are applying.
 Your expertise will be valuable in a small company which cannot have a specialist in every field.
 As an example, here are some skills from seemingly unrelated domains that remain relevant at a software agency: